iiowoii3389/PaperMC-on-Heroku/README.md

 3. Paste your ngrok key on the Dashboard page.

-4. Goto https://wakemydyno.com Enter the website and click on submit.
+4. Goto https://wakemydyno.com Enter the website [ https://APP_NAME.herokuapp.com/wakemydyno.txt ] and click on submit.

 5. Done!

+<h1> Server Optimizations </h1>
+1. Open the paper.yml and Locate the line that says ``max-auto-save-chunks-per-tick`` and adjust the value to 6.

+2. Open the paper.yml file and Locate the line that says ``max-entity-collisions`` and adjust the value to 2.

+3. Open teh server.properties file and Locate the line that says ``view-distance`` and lower it to 8, the lower the better.

 <h1> Notice </h1>
 The total ram of a free dyno is limited to 512 mb.<br>